PoissonPilote/website/src/en/submarine.markdown

 Key elements will be tested before the expedition, like the hull which is to be tested unmanned at twice the expected water depth.
 During the expedition a surface vessel will follow the submarine to be there in case of emergency
-(it will also record the submarine\'s position accurately for data exploitation).
+(it will also record the submarine's position accurately for data exploitation).